agilecrm/javascript-api/README.md

 #Usage

-###0.
-Tracking website visitors
+###0.Tracking website visitors

-The API call for tracking is ```_agile.track_page_view(callback)``` it is included by default in the analytics code that you need to embed in the html of your webpage to enable API methods / tracking in general.
+The API call for tracking is ```_agile.track_page_view(callback)``` it is included by default in the analytics script that you need to embed in the html of your webpage to enable API methods / tracking in general.

 - But to begin tracking a particular contact you need to call ```_agile.set_email```, with the email address of the contact.